 - There should be inheritance.
 The child class should be derived from the parent class.

 - The method that we are redefining must have the same number of parameters as the method in the parent class.

 Cat says meow

-Compile time Polymorphism is a process in which the call to the method is resolved at the time of the compilation.
-We implement compile time polymorphism through method overloading.
+Compile-time polymorphism is the process in which the call to the method is resolved at the time of compilation.
+We implement compile-time polymorphism through method overloading.

-By using method overloading you can implement the same functionality of the class with different parameters.
-Python does not support the Compile time Polymorphism but there is a workaround like the example below.
+By using method overloading, you can implement the same functionality of the class with different parameters.
+Python does not support compile-time polymorphism but there is a workaround like an example below.

 Mutable and Immutable Objects in Python

 A mutable object is a changeable object that can be modified after it is created.
 Lists, dict, set and byte array are all mutable objects.